Inmyeonjo

 Inmyeonjo is known as a sacred bird that connects the sky with the land, often appearing in the ancient tomb mural of Three Kingdoms of Korea.
 In the case of Goguryeo, it can be found in several tomb murals such as the Anak County tombs, the ancient Dukheungri tombs, the Samsilchong, and the Mooyongchong.
 Named as Cheonchu(天秋) and Mansei(萬歲) in the ancient Dukheungri tombs in Nampo, South Pyongan Province in 1976, they are a symbol of longevity, known to live for a thousand years.
-In the case of Silla, the gilt-bronze shoes excavated in Gyeongju is shown.
+In the case of Silla, the gilt-bronze shoes excavated in Gyeongju are shown.
 In the case of Baekje, four inmyeonjos are found in the Gilt-bronze Incense Burner of Baekje.
 In particular, there are many opinions that inmyeonjo in the Silver Cup with Bronze Stand (銅托銀盞) is the same as it in Goguryeo for a symbol of longevity.
-On the other hand, there are some opinions that it is Kalaviṅka because of shape of the wings.
+On the other hand, there are some opinions that it is Kalaviṅka because of the shape of the wings.
 Kalaviṅka is an imaginary creature that tells the Buddha's words that appear in ancient Indian myths and Buddhist texts.

 The opening ceremony of the 2018 Winter Olympic Games in PyeongChang featured an inmyeonjo puppet that went viral on social media.